dos-group/vessim/docs/index.rst

-This documentation guides you through the concepts of Vessim, presents usage tutorials to get you started, and provided the API reference.
+This documentation guides you through the concepts of Vessim, presents usage tutorials to get you started, and provides the API reference.

 .. note::